 In our last post, which you can locate here, we discussed the basic necessities for good marketing in the face of a natural disaster.
-Well, in this follow-up post, we’re going to discuss the in’s and outs of the most effective natural disaster marketing.
-These things are going to go right along with the rules of marketing in a natural disaster because there are values and principals that one should adhere to when marketing during a natural disaster.
+In this follow-up post, we are going to discuss the ins and outs of the most effective natural disaster marketing.

 Listen and react to the needs of the community

 If you listen closely, you can hear your customers right now, speaking to you.
 Well, you can’t hear them, but figuratively speaking, you know their needs enough to imagine what they say!
 (Or look up their search terms on popular search engines.)
 All you have to do then is respond to your customers’ needs through goodwill.

 If you have a product that your customers can use during their hardship, try to think of a creative way to get it to them.
 Take it from Duracell, who activated their PowerForward truck fleet up and down the coast.
 They distributed batteries and offered a power supply for people to charge their cell phones.
 The people in shelters with no power surely appreciated it.
 That being said, positive efforts can reap positive reactions, reviews, and loyalty for your brand.